 6: Organize a Memorial Community Service Event for a Favorite Charity

 So many memorial ceremonies involve sitting and reminiscing.
 Why not get your guests up and doing something good for the community and involve the memory of your loved one in the process.
 Hold a memorial ceremony in their favorite park and then have guests pitch in to help clean the park in memory and honor of their friend.
 It does a good deed for the community and is a lovely tribute to your loved one.

-Melody Jamali is the Founder and President of ( Une Belle Vie ), a Colorado company dedicated to bringing choice of cremation to public light.
-Their company offers the widest selection in decorative urns for cremation and includes a wide collection of resources designed to help families and friends in their time of need.
-From tool for the grieving to informative articles about planning, support and other uplifting thoughts, Une Belle Vie is a company dedicated to helping your celebrate the life of the one you love – on your terms.
+Melody Jamali is the Founder and President of Une Belle Vie, a Colorado company dedicated to bringing the choice of cremation to public light.
+Their company offers a wide selection of custom urns for cremation along with resources designed to help families and friends in their time of need.
+From tools for the grieving, to informative articles about planning, support, and other uplifting thoughts, Une Belle Vie is a company dedicated to helping you celebrate the life of the one you love – on your terms.